QuickBooks Blog

 7. Automate and outsource

-• Schedule your social media posts with software.
+• Schedule social media posts with software.

 • Use lead generation and customer relationship management (CRM) tools.